Search

 I used to think they were aliens.

-On the other hand, by the end of a trip my gear would look more like an overflowing laundry heap that was struck by an atomic bomb.
+On the other hand, by the end of a trip, my gear would look more like an overflowing laundry heap that was struck by an atomic bomb.

 But, after a long, long, LONG time, I finally got my act together and started making an effort to stay organized.
-I don’t want to brag, but I’ve actually managed to improve to the point where now I’m the one people are asking for camping storage ideas.
+I don’t want to brag, but I’ve actually managed to improve to the point where now I’m the one people are asking for camping storage ideas!

 Want to find out what they are?
+Here we go:

 Pre-Trip Prep & Planning